luiscoco/Azure_OpenAI-DALL_E_3-How_to_create_an_image/README.md

 https://learn.microsoft.com/en-us/azure/ai-services/openai/dall-e-quickstart

+This C# code interacts with the **Azure OpenAI** service to generate an image using the **DALL·E 3** model

+The application makes use of the **Azure SDK for .NET** to connect to the service and requests an image to be generated based on a text prompt

 ## 1. Setting up the Azure OpenAI service with a DALL-E model

 We login in Azure Portal and select the Azure OpenAI service